Online Payments – Frequently Asked Questions (FAQs)Open All Close All

 Returns – Yes.
 The fact that a payment was made does not relieve you of the obligation to mail the form.
 If you do not file online or you are exempt from filing online, your paper return form must be postmarked on or before the due date to be considered timely.

 - If your account has transitioned to online filing, no paper prepayment or return form is required.
-You can file online and pay in a single transaction.
+You can file and pay online.
 However, if you have not yet filed online or have additional payments to make, you may pay online.

 - There is a 10% penalty for a late return form even if the tax payment is timely.
 This applies if you are filing a yearly, fiscal yearly, monthly or quarterly tax/fee return – not the prepayment period.
 See exception below for Hazardous Waste prepayments.